entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - 1 in *Huizelepis*, 0 in *Bothriolepis*.

-93. Mesial marginal plate 2 restricted to mesial wall of pectoral fin: absent (0); present (1).
+93. Mesial marginal plate 2 restricted to mesial wall of pectoral appendage: absent (0); present (1).

-> Modified from Ritchie *et al.* (1992, Character 8).
+> Ritchie *et al.* (1992, Character 8). ???see Character 90 above.

-> - The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 on the visceral view.
+> - **The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 on the visceral view.** ???

 92. Overlying area of posterolateral margin of anterior median dorsal plate: absent (0); present (1).